ThibaultFillion/strengths/paper/paper.md

 - STEPS [@10.3389/neuro.11.015.2009].
-  This is a reaction-diffusion program interfaced with Python, which uses Gillespie algorithm.
+  This is a reaction-diffusion program interfaced with Python, which uses the Gillespie algorithm.
 It handles simulations in geometries composed of tetrahedral voxels with faces that can represent biological membranes [@10.3389/neuro.11.015.2009].
 - Readdy [@hoffmann2019readdy].
   This is a reaction-diffusion tool with a Python interface that uses a particle-based approach.
 An especially interesting feature is that it can deal with complex molecule geometries and reaction patterns, such as polymer dynamics [@hoffmann2019readdy].